sudo-project/sudo/docs/UPGRADE.md

    in sudo's ldap.conf unless ldap.conf references a valid certificate authority file(s).

-   Please also see the NEWS file for a list of new features in sudo 1.7.0.

  * Upgrading from a version prior to 1.6.9:

    Starting with sudo 1.6.9, if an OS supports a modular authentication